olive-language/olive/docs/optimizations.md

 The `pit` toolchain exposes compiler internals for inspection:

-- `pit build --time`: Shows a per-phase timing breakdown — how long was spent in borrow checking, each optimization pass, and codegen.
+- `pit build --time`: Shows a per-phase timing breakdown: how long was spent in borrow checking, each optimization pass, and codegen.
 - `pit run --emit-mir`: Prints the optimized MIR as readable text.
 You can verify that constants were folded, loops were hoisted, and tail calls were identified.